GIKroch/Stocks/readme.md

 * Machine Learning for prediction of prices.

 ## How does it work?
-The app presented here, on heroku, is based on a snapshot of database, updated monthly.
-The reason is the size of database which is too large to receive updates more often.
+The app presented here, on Heroku, is based on a snapshot of database (3rd of December 2020).
+Due to size-limitation, the data only covers records from 1st of January 2018.
+The app code repository is available at [GitHub](https://github.com/GIKroch/Stocks).
+The repository is bonded with Heroku.

 At my private desktop the app's database is updated daily during a working week.
 The update process is handled by my Raspberry Pi 4, which serves also as a network drive.
 Therefore, when the app is run from my desktop it can always access the most recent data.